System Design Space

 Open case

-Special relativity (SRT) and distributed systems: 1-in-1 communication
+Special relativity (SRT) and distributed systems: the same intuition

 • There is no universal “now” in SRT: observers can argue about the order of distant events.